ipfs-inactive/website/content/docs/api.md

   - `arg` [file]: The object to put Required: **yes**.
   - `format` [string]: Format that the object will be added as.
 Default: "cbor".
 Required: no.
   - `input-enc` [string]: Format that the input object will be.
 Default: "json".
 Required: no.
+  - `pin` [bool]: Pin this object when adding.
+Default: "false".
+Required: no.
+  - `hash` [string]: Hash function to use.
+Default: .
+Required: no.

 #### Request Body